VIP Private Tours – 2023

 Click the Bar Below for Details About our Private Tours

 Please be sure to confirm details about your private tour—what time the tour begins, where to meet before the tour, minimum ages for children, and so on—before you purchase.
-To do so, simply check the public tour information for the species you wish to see, or review the information below.

 Private Tour Details

 These tours are available throughout the week, on a date selected by the buyer.
-Finalized dates require approval from the Animal Section.
+Finalized dates require approval from the Zoo’s Animal Section.

 Zoo Society memberships provide free Zoo admission for a year and other benefits.
 Individuals not covered by the membership must buy a Zoo admission ticket to enter the Zoo.